Podcast

 Hugo Cassidy

-EP 4 - Measuring ROI in legal tech
+S1 Ep4 - Measuring ROI in legal tech

 Hugo Cassidy is both a practicing Partner at Pinsent Masons and a technology champion – a rare combination that gives him unique insight into what actually drives value.